amblelabs/ait-wiki/content/blocks/astral_map.md

       ## How Do I Craft It?

       An Astral Map is made using the blueprint on the Fabricator.

+      Page Last Updated: 22/08/2025, LeeFerreira
 sidebar:
   open: false
   exclude: false